Closures and Projects

 CR 7714: (Funding from Alabama Dept. of Economic and Community Affairs, Community Development Block Grant funds and Economic Development Administration) Resurface CR 7714 from CR 7724 to CR 7707.

-The Pike County Commission is also applying for Industrial Access funding to resurface CR 7707 from US-231 to Lockheed Martin to support Lockheed Martin’s expansion.
+The Pike County Commission has received funding to resurface CR 7707 from US-231 to Lockheed Martin to support Lockheed Martin’s expansion.
 This resurfacing is in progress, and is estimated to be complete by March 1, 2020.

 Timber Bridge Replacement Program:

 Pike County recently completed federal aid resurfacing projects on the following roads:

 Road Traffic Striping: